Twelve Principal Tatchlan Faces banner

 Face of Perception

-Neferdush Servants often wear, below the traditional mask with her shining silver skin and long nose, elaborate costumes composed of hundreds of small items, or symbols of larger ones, from a wide variety of uses.
+Neferdush Servants often wear elaborate costumes below the traditional mask, with her shining silver skin and long nose, composed of hundreds of small items or symbols of larger ones, for a wide variety of uses.
 If their bodies show at all, they are painted silver.
 These are sewn together on a silver suit without regard for their incongruity next to each other.
-Often many items hang down from the underside of their arms.
+Often, many items hang down from the underside of their arms.
 A variation includes costumes composed of letters of every size, style and colour covering the dancer's body.
 Admiration and humour greet these varied creations.
 Many items bounce and clang as the performers move, adding to their animated presentation.
 This is one of the few public events that Lapis Betweens participate in large numbers.

 Neferdush Bestowals